cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/about_injecttool.rst

   **celery-worker**.
 This operates without user intervention

 - **celery-flower**: is a monitoring instance of celery workers.
 It displays information regarding tasks.
-Its contents are rendered in HTML and reached through ``5555`` port
+Its contents are rendered in HTML and reached through ``5555`` port.
+  This container is available only using ``docker-compose-devel.yml`` configuration file.

 .. _`configuration file`: https://github.com/cnr-ibba/IMAGE-InjectTool/blob/master/docker-compose.yml
 .. _`nginx`: https://github.com/cnr-ibba/IMAGE-InjectTool/tree/master/nginx